william-4/backend-engineer-assessment/backend-assessment/README.md

 # Auction API - Backend Assessment

 This is a Django REST Framework (DRF) based RESTful API for a simple Auction System.
-It supports user registration, auction listing, bidding, and admin functionalities.
+It supports user registration, auction listing, bidding and admin functionalities.

 ---